 Having epilepsy does not mean you are automatically entitled to benefits.
 It will depend on how you are affected by your epilepsy.
 In the past some people have received Employment Support Allowance, Disability Living Allowance or Attendance Allowance.
 However the system is going through a lot of changes at the moment and some of these benefits are being changed.
-Contact your local job centre and speak to the Disability Employment Advisor or phone the Benefits Enquiry Line on 0800 88 22 00 for uptodate advice.
+A new benefit has been introduced called the Personal Independence Payment (PIP) which will eventually replace Disability Living Allowance.
+Contact your local job centre and speak to the Disability Employment Advisor for uptodate advice.
 You can also call our helpline on 0808 800 2200 for more information.

 All prescriptions are free in Scotland.
 Dental and optical costs are not covered.
 If you cannot drive because of your epilepsy you are entitled to free bus travel throughout Scotland.